 Here are the main sources that teens are getting shopping ideas from.

 - Peers.
-Teens’ favorite social media platform is snapchat, which allows them more constant contact with friends and peers.
+Teens’ favorite social media platform is TikTok (38% share), taking over SNAP at 30% share.
 With a return to in-person school, many are looking to their classmates to see what is cool to fill out their back to school wardrobe.

 - Smaller influencers.
-TikTok is the second most popular platform, and YouTube is also hugely popular.
-Influencers on both TikTok and YouTube are a big source of trendsetting.
+Video consumption is also hugely popular.
+32% of daily teen video consumption happens on Netflix, with YouTube at a close second with 29% consumption.
 A survey from NY mag found that teens list micro influencers, those with 10,000 - 200,000 followers, as style icons.
 Compared to celebrities with massive followings, these influencers are closer to their audience, and more likely to respond back when a follower asks about something they wear in a post.

 Teens have an eye on new tech

-Despite a return to vintage clothing looks and a love for secondhand shopping, there are some new items teens are looking at, especially in electronics.
+Despite a return to vintage clothing looks and a love for secondhand shopping (47% have purchased secondhand and 58% have sold something secondhand), there are some new items teens are looking at, especially in electronics.
 With a focus on phones, watches, and gaming, product protection plans can help new items last longer.

 Here are the tech advancements teens are looking to buy next.

 - Apple watches and iPhones.
-Most teens report that their current phone is an iPhone and that they expect their next phone to be one also.
-Apple is moving into first place in other categories as well, with Apple branded watches taking the top of the list for watches.
+87% of teens own an iPhone, and 88% expect their next phone to be one also.
+If your teen doesn't have an extended warranty for their iPhone, it's definitely a good idea to look into it for their next phone purchase.
+Apple is moving into first place in other categories as well, with Apple branded watches taking the top of the list for watches at 31%.